Pylons/pyramid/docs/designdefense.rst

   the boundaries of one "application" (in the sense of configuration from an external that adds routes, views, etc) from another.

 - Pyramid doesn't provide enough "rails" to make it possible to integrate truly honest-to-god, download-an-app-from-a-random-place and-plug-it-in-to-create-a-system "pluggable" applications.
-  Because Pyramid itself isn't opinionated (it doesn't mandate a particular kind of database, it offers multiple ways to map URLs to code, etc), it's unlikely that someone who creates something "application-like" will be able to casually redistribute it to J. Random Pyramid User and have it "just work" by asking him to config.include a function from the package.
-  This is particularly true of very high level components such as blogs, wikis, twitter clones, commenting systems, etc.
-  The "integrator" (the Pyramid developer who has downloaded a package advertised as a "pluggable app") will almost certainly have made different choices about e.g. what type of persistence system he's using, and for the integrator to appease the requirements of the "pluggable application", he may be required to set up a different database, make changes to his own code to prevent his application from "shadowing" the pluggable app (or vice versa), and any other number of arbitrary changes.
+Because Pyramid itself isn't opinionated (it doesn't mandate a particular kind of database, it offers multiple ways to map URLs to code, etc), it's unlikely that someone who creates something application-like will be able to casually redistribute it to J. Random Pyramid User and have it just work by asking him to config.include a function from the package.
+This is particularly true of very high level components such as blogs, wikis, twitter clones, commenting systems, etc.  The integrator (the Pyramid developer who has downloaded a package advertised as a "pluggable app") will almost certainly have made different choices about e.g. what type of persistence system he's using, and for the integrator to appease the requirements of the "pluggable application", he may be required to set up a different database, make changes to his own code to prevent his application from shadowing the pluggable app (or vice versa), and any other number of arbitrary changes.

 For this reason, we claim that Pyramid has "extensible" applications, not pluggable applications.
-Any Pyramid application can be extended without forking it as long as its configuration statements have been composed into things that can be pulled in via "config.include".
+Any Pyramid application can be extended without forking it as long as its configuration statements have been composed into things that can be pulled in via ``config.include``.

 It's also perfectly reasonable for a single developer or team to create a set of interoperating components which can be enabled or disabled by using